Catch Me If You Can: Education and Catch-Up in the Industrial Revolution

-CESifo (Center for Economic Studies and Ifo Institute for Economic Research) - Department Human Capital and Innovation
+Max Planck Institute for Tax Law and Public Finance; CESifo (Center for Economic Studies and Ifo Institute) - Department Human Capital and Innovation

 Ifo Institute for Economic Research; Institute for the Study of Labor (IZA); CESifo (Center for Economic Studies and Ifo Institute for Economic Research); University of Munich - Ifo Institute for Economic Research

 Existing evidence, mostly from British textile industries, rejects the importance of formal education for the Industrial Revolution.
 We provide new evidence from Prussia, a technological follower, where early-19th-century institutional reforms created the conditions to adopt the exogenously emerging new technologies.
 Our unique school-enrollment and factory-employment database links 334 counties from pre-industrial 1816 to two industrial phases in 1849 and 1882.
 Controlling extensively for pre-industrial development, we use pre-industrial education as an instrument to identify variation in later education that is exogenous to industrialization itself.
 We find that basic education significantly accelerated non-textile industrialization in both phases of the Industrial Revolution.